All posts

 Step 1: Create a New Project

-Follow the prompts to name your project. sunpeak new creates a complete project structure with dependencies installed, TypeScript config, and a sample resource to get you started.
+Follow the prompts to configure your project. npx sunpeak new creates a complete project structure with dependencies installed, TypeScript config, and a sample resource to get you started.
+It also sets up the testing framework so you can write unit tests and e2e tests from the start.

 cd into your new project directory before continuing.
 You should see a src/resources/ directory (where your app code lives) and a tests/simulations/ directory (where mock data lives).